AndyBrowbank/vaultex/README.md

-# Vaultex ATM Validaor App
+# Vaultex ATM Validator App

 The Validator App checks an ATM cassette order for validity.
 If invalid, it will throw the relevant error, otherise the user will be notified that the order is valid and ready to be packed.